 ACID is synthesized drums using machines like the Roland TR-909 and squelchy bass lines using the Roland TB-303, vocals are minimal and the tempo is up around 140 - 150bpm.

-TECHNO covers a vast range of styles from Electro Pop of the 70's to the distorted sampled sounds of Hardcore, its main characteristics are the four-to-the-floor beat, heavy sounds, repetition and electronic content, its usually at 125 - 145bpm, it can have vocals though they are few and usualy sampled.
+TECHNO covers a vast range of styles from Electro Pop of the 70's to the distorted sampled sounds of Hardcore, its main characteristics are the four-to-the-floor beat, heavy sounds, repetition and electronic content, its usualy at 125 - 145bpm, it can have vocals though they are few and usualy sampled.
 Techno was developed in Detroit in the 80's with the mass parties known as raves.

 TRANCE is best described as danceable Ambient, normally played at around 140bpm with a four-to-the-floor beat, repeating arpeggiators, synth effects and layered sounds.

-DRUM & BASS is usually created with a sampler and uses chopped up breakbeat rhythms often syncopated, the tempo is around 140 - 160bpm the fast rhythms are played against slow bass lines influenced by various other genres as well as Reggae.
+DRUM & BASS is usualy created with a sampler and uses chopped up breakbeat rhythms often syncopated, the tempo is around 140 - 160bpm the fast rhythms are played against slow bass lines influenced by various other genres as well as Reggae.